greenporsche/miRcore/module-3-seq/README.md

 - Post-camp survey: mirroring the pre-assessment from Day 1
   - Same or similar questions to measure growth over the week
   - Students can see how much their understanding has deepened
-- Framing: "You are actually a pioneer.
-This is really, really just new things we are trying to build together."
+- Framing: Dr. Lee positions the students as pioneers, emphasizing that this is genuinely new territory being built collaboratively
 - Final variant hunting and analysis:
   - Students complete their exploration of personal variants
   - Looking for additional interesting variants beyond the four core genes